Rei-SwitchBot/faq/en-us/Video Doorbell.md

 Regarding this issue, could you please check the following points?
 The monitor comes with a 4GB microSD card already installed at the time of shipment.
 Please check if you can turn on recording in the order of SwitchBot app → video doorbell → gear icon → local storage.
 If you want to change to a larger capacity card (up to 512GB compatible), please first remove the default SD card and then insert the new SD card.
-If you still cannot insert the SD card all the way into the card slot, to determine if there is a device malfunction, could you provide us with videos showing that the SD card cannot be inserted?

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Can I Use SwitchBot Smart Video Doorbell to Operate Dual-Lock?